gradle/gradle/subprojects/docs/src/docs/release/notes.md

  values has to be deferred under certain conditions to properly capture end user input.
 A typical use case is the mapping of extension properties to custom task properties as part of a plugin implementation.
 In the past, many plugin developers were forced to solve evaluation order problems by using the concept of convention mapping, an internal API in Gradle subject to change.

 This release of Gradle introduces a public API for representing lazily evaluated properties.
-The type is called `org.gradle.api.provider.Provider`.
-An instance of this type can be created through methods on `org.gradle.api.Project`.
+The type is called [`Provider`](javadoc/org/gradle/api/provider/Provider.html).
+An instance of this type can be created through methods on `Project` e.g. [`Project.provider(Callable)`](javadoc/org/gradle/api/Project.html#provider-java.util.concurrent.Callable-).

 The following example demonstrates how to use the provider concept to map an extension property to a custom task property without running into issues with evaluation ordering: